averagehat/seqcrawler/index/CrawlerIndex/solr/README.txt

 Call crawler.sh -h for usage

 merge.sh is a script to merge multiple indexes.
-Call merge.sh path_to_newindex path2index1 path2index2 ...
+Call merge.sh -h for usage